Anthony Mundine

-Anthony Mundine Jr. (born 21 May 1975) is an Australian former professional boxer and rugby league footballer.
-In boxing he competed from 2000 to 2021, and held the WBA super-middleweight title twice between 2003 and 2008.
-He also held the IBO middleweight title from 2009 to 2010, and the WBA interim super-welterweight title from 2011 to 2012.
+Anthony Steven Mundine (born 21 May 1975) is an Australian former professional boxer and rugby league footballer.
+In boxing he competed from 2000 to 2021, and held the World Boxing Association (WBA) super-middleweight title twice between 2003 and 2008.
+He also held the International Boxing Organization (IBO) middleweight title from 2009 to 2010, and the WBA interim super-welterweight title from 2011 to 2012.
 Mundine is well known for his heated rivalries with fellow Australians Danny Green and Daniel Geale.

-Before his move to boxing, Mundine was the highest-paid player in the National Rugby League (NRL).
-He considers himself to be Australia's best all-round athlete.

-Mundine was named the Aboriginal and Torres Strait Islander Person of the Year in 2000.
-He is the first boxer in history to have had every one of his professional fights broadcast for television and has generated more pay-per-views than any other Australian boxer since he turned professional.
-Steve Bunce has described him as "arguably the greatest crossover athlete in boxing history".
-Mundine has had a stormy relationship with the media: his conversion to Islam in 1999, self-promotion and outspoken opinions have created a love–hate relationship with the Australian public.
-Mundine has been described as "the most polarising athlete in Australian sports history".

 Early life and education

-He is the son of former professional boxer Tony Mundine and hails from the Bundjalung people of northern coastal areas of New South Wales.
-Mundine was born in Newtown, in the inner west of Sydney in 1975.
+Anthony Steven Mundine is the son of former professional boxer Tony Mundine and hails from the Bundjalung people of northern coastal areas of New South Wales.
 Both of his parents are Aboriginal.
-Mundine was raised as a Christian but converted to Islam in the late 1990s.
+He was raised as a Christian but converted to Islam in the late 1990s.

 Mundine played junior rugby league for Hurstville United and, while attending Kingsgrove High School, Mundine starred for the school in the 1993 and 1994 teams which won the University Shield both of those years.
 He also played for the Australian Schoolboys team in 1993.
 That year, Mundine signed with the St. George Dragons as an eighteen-year-old.
 Mundine also attended Canterbury Boys' High School and Cleveland Street High School.